 A MacBook Pro with a quad-core Intel Core i7 CPU at 3.1 GHz and 16 GB DDR3 RAM computed the results described in this Section.
-The statistical software R version 3.4.3 was used to evaluate the algorithms [38].
-Kriging and random forest employ the software packages SPOT (2.0.5) [4] and caret (6.0-84) [24].
+R version 3.4.3 was the software platform [33] to evaluate the algorithms.
+Kriging and random forest employ the software packages SPOT (2.0.5) [3] and caret (6.0-84) [21].
 In the initial phase, the algorithms used five equidistant data points to build their initial models.
 Consequently, the results in the figures presented in this section start at production cycle number five.
 The aggregated results use the median values of ten repetitions, with 20 production cycles in each repetition.
 Figure 9 plots the CPU consumption in seconds against the VPS production cycles.

 For both methods, Kriging and random forest, an increasing trend can be observed.
-However, the computation time of Kriging shows a larger slope, compared with random forest.
+However, the computation time of Kriging shows a larger slope, compared to random forest.
 Both algorithms behave as expected, stemming from the internal data representation and processing.
-The same holds for memory consumption, as depicted in Fig. 10.
+The same holds for memory consumption, as depicted in Figure 10.
 At the early stage, the random forest algorithm uses more RAM than Kriging.
-After about 15 iterations the situation changes as Kriging started to acquire more memory than random forest.
-While the required memory grows further for both algorithms, Kriging also shows the steeper slope.
+After about 15 iterations the situation changes as Kriging started to acquire more memory than random